A. N. Sherwin-White

-Adrian Nicolas Sherwin-White, FBA (10 August 1911 – 1 November 1993) was a British academic and ancient historian.
+Adrian Nicholas Sherwin-White, FBA (10 August 1911 – 1 November 1993) was a British academic and ancient historian.
 He was a fellow of St John's College, University of Oxford and President of the Society for the Promotion of Roman Studies.
 His most important works include a study of Roman citizenship based on his doctoral thesis, a treatment of the New Testament from the point of view of Roman law and society, and a commentary on the letters of Pliny the Younger.

 Biography

-Adrian Nicolas Sherwin-White was born on 10 August 1911.
+Adrian Nicholas Sherwin-White was born on 10 August 1911.
 His father, H. N. Sherwin-White, was a solicitor employed by the London County Council.
 From 1923 to 1930 he was educated at Merchant Taylors' School, apart from one year in which ill health forced him to study independently at home.
 He won a scholarship to the School's "sister foundation" St John's College, Oxford, where he began the Literae Humaniores course in 1930.
 His tutor in ancient history was Hugh Last, whose interest in Roman administrative history influenced the direction of his student's later scholarship.
 Sherwin-White achieved first-class honours in both sets of Oxford examinations, the preliminary Honour Moderations and the more important Finals which he sat in 1934.

 Sherwin-White started work the same year on his doctoral thesis, on Roman citizenship.
 In 1935, he was awarded the Derby Scholarship and Arnold Historical Essay Prize.
 In 1936, he married Marie Leonora Downes.
 He was also selected ahead of older competitors to succeed to Last's fellowship at St John's College, despite not yet having a doctorate – this may have been on Last's recommendation.
 His thesis was submitted in 1937, and the examiners M. Cary and R. Syme commended its "maturity of judgement such as one hardly dares to expect from a young scholar".
 Sherwin-White declined to accept the actual doctorate, preferring to remain known as "Mr", but he revised the thesis for publication as The Roman Citizenship (1939).
 It came to be regarded as "a classic of modern historical writing on Rome".

 Sherwin-White's poor eyesight kept him from active service during World War II, but the President of St John's wrote to the Director of Naval Intelligence to recommend him for a post, and he was commissioned on 4 December 1941 as a Temporary Sub-Lieutenant.
 He helped to edit some of the Admiralty's series of geographical handbooks, acquiring detailed geographical knowledge that he displayed in subsequent scholarship including a 1944 article about the historical geography of Algeria.